rictoo/ML-Biobank-MajorBleed/README.md

     - Parameters: Sex, age, major bleeding history, kidney function, antiplatelet treatment

 ### Aim:
-Develop a risk prediction tool with superior predictive performance compared to current validated methods.
+Develop a risk prediction tool with superior predictive performance compared to ORBIT-AF.
 The tool should utilize predictors that can be easily accessed in a standard clinical setting.

 ### Study Population:
 - **Source:** UK Biobank